eraybasar/pesdk-docs/_guides/html5/v3_6/resources/faq.md

 ---
 layout: guides/content
 title: &title FAQ # title as shown in the menu and
+description: A collection of frequently asked questions for the PhotoEditor SDK for HTML5 including browser support, known CORS issues and supported file formats.
 menuitem: *title
 order: 0
 platform: html5